Countdown (Beyoncé song): Music and comparisons

 "Countdown", which samples "Uhh Ahh" performed by American group Boyz II Men, was considered to be "everywhere on the genre map" by Consequence of Sound's Chris Coplan.
 It is an upbeat R&B song, displaying elements of funk, hip hop, Latin pop, world music, reggae as well as dancehall influences.
 "Countdown" is set in common time with a moderate tempo of 84 beats per minute.
 The song is scored in the key of D minor, and has the sequence Dm–Gm–F–C. Beyoncé's voice in the song ranges from D_{3} to F_{5}.
 "Countdown" makes heavy use of staccato horns, and rides a "disjointed military rhythm", containing an "agitated" Afrobeat heavy brass riff which, according to Alexis Petridis of The Guardian, bears resemblance to that of "Run the World (Girls)" (2011).
 Jody Rosen of Rolling Stone attributed the bristling brass arrangement to the fact that Beyoncé's collaborated with the band from Fela! for a couple of days to gain inspiration from the play's subject, Nigerian multi-instrumentalist musician and composer, Fela Kuti.
 Additional instrumentation on the song includes a keyboard, synthesizers, a plucky guitar, 180 BPM steel drums, and trumpets.
 Built on a stepping beat, "Countdown" features video-game bleeps reminiscent of Knowles' previous alter ego, Sasha Fierce, as stated by Jocelyn Vena of MTV News.
 Priya Elan of NME noted that it also consists of "some nicely disorientating" chord changes.

 Ryan Dombal of Pitchfork viewed "Countdown" as a sequel to Beyoncé's own 2003 single, "Crazy in Love".
 Matthew Horton of BBC compared the musical style of "Countdown" to that of M.I.A.'s work.
 John Mitchell of MTV Newsroom wrote that "'[Countdown]' has a flair that reminds us of ... the best tracks from B'Day."
 Similarly, Matthew Perpetua of Rolling Stone wrote that "Countdown" is a "playful [and] inventive jam", in tradition of "Get Me Bodied" (2007), adding the former "revisits the "sassy spirit" of the latter.
-Jocelyn Vena added that while "Countdown" is different form other songs on 4, it has a "Check on It" vibe.
+Jocelyn Vena added that while "Countdown" is different from other songs on 4, it has a "Check on It" vibe.
 Joey Guerra of the Houston Chronicle commented that the song shares the same "frenetic club swagger" as previous Destiny's Child singles such as "Bug a Boo" (1999) and "Jumpin', Jumpin'" (2000).